 Fraud Prevention And Security

-When implementing quicker and easier payment processes into your business, there comes potential fraud and security risks.
-As long as you’re aware of these though and put into place the right security measures, the benefits will far outweigh the potential negatives.
+Implementing quicker and easier payment processes into your business comes with potential fraud and security risks.
+However, as long as you’re aware of these risks and put the right security measures into place, the benefits will far outweigh the potential negatives.

-First off, if your business doesn’t accept any card payments at all yet, then by switching over you’ll reduce the risk of having to hold lots of cash on your premises, which can be an easy target for theft.
+However, if your business doesn’t accept any card payments at all yet, then by switching over you’ll reduce the risk of having to hold significant amounts of cash on your premises, which can be an easy target for theft.

 Glossary – Common Card Industry Terms